Sheriff’s Office: Suspect critically wounded in shooting

-PHOENIX (AP) - A Maricopa County Sheriff’s Office says detectives and members of a fugitive apprehension unit shot and wounded a suspect in Phoenix.
+PHOENIX (AP) - The Maricopa County Sheriff’s Office says detectives and members of a fugitive apprehension unit shot and wounded a suspect in Phoenix.

 The Sheriff’s Office didn’t release information on circumstances leading up to the shooting Friday night but said a gun was recovered from the scene and that no deputies were injured.